StrangerLs/News-app/README.md

 ## Wireframes
 https://wireframe.cc/wDWRV8

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - use news API to get info on whatever news topic the user searches
 - clickable link, image and title of news articles to send user to source.